cisco-lockhart/cdo-public-api-docs/cdo-sdk/python/docs/ObjectManagementApi.md

 Get Duplicate Objects

-Get objects in the CDO tenant that are duplicates of the given object.
+Get objects in the SCC tenant that are duplicates of the given object.
 To use the object APIs, contact customer support or provision Multicloud Defense and turn on object sharing.
 Note: the object APIs only support operations on network objects and groups.

 ### Example